volution/z-run/documentation/readme/readme.txt

 One can consult the following resources:

+  * the z-run draft help in documentation/help/z-run.txt;
-  * the z-run draft man page in z-run.1.ronn;
+  * the z-run draft manual in documentation/manual/z-run.1.ronn;
+  * z-run --help, z-run --manual, and z-run --readme; (the above files and this readme are embedded in the executable itself;) (there is also --manual-man, --manual-html, and --readme-html for man / HTML formats;)
   * the various example files in examples, which expose most of the basic and advanced z-run features;
   * the scripts folders linked-at in the status section;